 After the fall of the Soviet Union in 1991, the village became a part of independent Ukraine.
 Since 1999 Lubnya lies inside Uzhanian National Park.

 Next to the tserkva, a small cemetery is located, although a newer and bigger one lies further beyond.
 The orthodox church [церква присвячена пророку Іллі] is definitely the most representative landmark in the village apart from lots of wooden houses and barns.
-A first one, which stood yet 30 years ago was single walled with a wooden tent.
+A first one, which stood yet 30 years ago was single-walled with a wooden tent.
 It was also more beautiful than this one, being more similar to St. Michael Church in Uzhok [Церква святого Михайла].

-Pointing other places to see in this village, the room-museum [Кімната-музей] would have to be mentioned.
+Pointing to other places to see in this village, the room-museum [Кімната-музей] would have to be mentioned.
 We haven’t been there, but there is a nice spot, launched in 2004, where local people left their day-to-day used items, clothes and souvenirs, equipping this place finally with about 450 exhibits (Pic.
 20).

-In the village is also a small jewish cemetery.
+In the village is also a small Jewish cemetery.
 If I add up also my point of view I would include old collective farm remnants outside of the village, which can be seen easily from the tourist trail (Pic.
 25).

-More or less in the middle of the village is one shop, being a living centre at once.
-When we came there was about 12:30pm GMT+3, so basically our seamless stroll from Wołosate took 2 hours, taking photos and admiring the landscape in the meantime.
-We entered to this shop on our way back.
+More or less in the middle of the village is one shop, being a living center at once.
+When we came there was about 12:30pm GMT+3, so basically, our seamless stroll from Wołosate took 2 hours, taking photos and admiring the landscape in the meantime.
+We entered this shop on our way back.
 In the shop vicinity the major, red tourist trail crosses the road (Pic.
 24).
 This is the major trail in Uzhanian National Park, which goes from Stuzytsa [Стужица] village towards the Uzhok Pass [Ужоцький перевал].
 This route is quite new, it has been marked about 10 years ago by Czech hikers.

 As you can see on the map above (Pic.
-24), there is an area, which you can cover easily from Wołosate, making one-day hiking trip only.
+24), there is an area, which you can cover easily from Wołosate, making a one-day hiking trip only.
 If you have a bicycle, there is a totally different situation.